LFC team news vs. Brighton – Injuries and available squad

-It is a quick turnaround for Liverpool following their 2-2 draw at Arsenal over the weekend, while Brighton were afforded an extra day of rest after their 2-2 draw against Wolves.
+The Reds have a 65-hour turnaround between games against Fabian Hurzeler’s side and have already inflicted the first defeat to progress to the League Cup quarter-finals.

-Slot made 10 changes to his starting lineup the last time his side played in this competition, but he has more injuries to think about on this occasion.
+Now, three Premier League points are on the line and changes are expected from both teams at Anfield – although injuries will still play their role.

-Here is who Slot will be without for the 7.30pm (UK) kickoff:
+Here is who Slot will be without for the 3pm (GMT) kickoff on Saturday:

 - Diogo Jota (rib) – out